julianamedeiros/SQL-Retail-Analysis/README.md

 # SQL-Retail-Analysis
 SQL-powered analysis of retail fashion data, exploring sales trends, customer behavior, and market insights to help answer stakeholders' BI questions.

 *The goal and stakeholders are ficticious.
-This project was made for educational purposes.
+This project was made for educational purposes.*

-# Overview
-## Contents:
+## Table of Contents:
 1. [The Dataset](#the-dataset)
 2. [Technologies Used](#technologies-used)
 3. [Project Goal](#project-goal)